 Once the breakout has occurred, typically the price should never look back.
 The strategy holds both for the rising wedge as it does to the falling wedge.

 The price target of this price formation should be the height of the wedge projected down from the breakout point.
 The stop loss placement for the rising wedge pattern is above the highest high point on the chart.
-You can also add a buffer to neutralize the short-term market noise.
+You can also add a buffer to neutralise the short-term market noise.

 Let’s now look through some real chart examples of the rising wedge pattern.

-Alternatively, the rising wedge pattern can also be found in a downtrend and it acts as a continuation pattern.
+Alternatively, the rising wedge pattern can also be found in a downtrend, and it acts as a continuation pattern.
 In this case, we’re looking to take the breakout in the direction of the pre-existing trend.